BelmY/wikiSDoR/Using-GrOsmoSDR-as-signal-source.md

 **Step #4:** Open [osmocom_source.grc](https://gist.githubusercontent.com/ha7ilm/19d14e1394bd2e7015e6/raw/141720f8b2b6da725fbcfc8959ee4ea4547b53a8/osmocom_source.grc) in GNU Radio Companion.

+You can run GNU Radio Companion by:

+    gnuradio-companion

+...then select `File > Open` and look for the `osmocom_source.grc`.

 Double-click the **osmocom Source** block, and configure the receiver.

 Maybe *Device Arguments* is the most important field, which allows you to select the receiver, e.g. `rtl=0` or `hackrf=0` are valid choices among others (detailed on the *Documentation* tab).